KBtechnologies/UltraStation/README.md

 ### [19" Rackmount](https://en.wikipedia.org/wiki/19-inch_rack)
 This keeps costs for cases down whilst also providing means of mechanically mounting said components in a safe and secure manner.
+- Components are seperated in their rackmounted enclosures so repairs and upgrades are easy to facilitate and compliance with RF- & spectrum regulations are trivial to met, as every subcomponents complies, so no need to certify the *entire rack* newly.
 ###

 ### 48V DC Power Rails